 If Max Martin has a number one hit in America in the 2020s, he will have had a chart-topping song for four decades in a row.
+[Update: he did.]
 I don’t think even Paul McCartney did that.
 I wrote this essay on Paul’s birthday, June 18, on which he turns 76.
 Max Martin will be 48 years old in 2019.

 Without Max Martin, I don’t know whether I’d want to call myself a songwriter.
 It’s a stupid pursuit, but one that is fun, quirky and hopefully lucrative enough to pay some bills instead of doing something dull like not creating sound every day.
 In fact, I just wrote a song during the composition of this essay with the hook: ‘Like the angels, love is ageless…’